Nozbe/NoOffice.org/about.md

 * This book is being written [in Markdown](https://daringfireball.net/projects/markdown/)
 * The site is generated with [Jekyll](https://jekyllrb.com) hosted on [GitHub Pages](https://pages.github.com)
 * [It's all done on the iPad](/why-in-any-company-you-should-be-using-version-control-for-anything-how-we-use-github-not-only-bc2554308455/) using the following apps working together: [Working Copy](https://workingcopyapp.com/) for GitHub support, [IA Writer](https://ia.net/writer) for content and [Textastic](https://www.textasticapp.com/) for code.
-* As the entire book is [published on GitHub](https://github.com/Nozbe/NoOffice.org) and we collaborate on text directly there.
-When you review commits on GitHub you'll see that once I've finished a draft of a book, Magda directly pulls it from there, edits it and commits back.
+* The entire book is [published on GitHub](https://github.com/Nozbe/NoOffice.org) and we collaborate on text directly there.
+When you review commits on GitHub, you'll see that once I've finished a draft of a book, Magda directly pulls it from there, edits it and commits back.
+She also updates every chapter after it's profread.
 All our edits are done out in the open.
 Feel free to contribute.
 * We coordinate all book writing using both [Nozbe Personal and Nozbe Teams](https://nozbe.com/).

 Let's write this book together!